London weddings – the ultimate checklist

 Beauty by Sally Peddler, spa director at The Dorchester

-Begin your wedding preparation a month in advance with a Carol Joy London Pure Collagen and Oxygen with Diamond Touch Facial to diminish pigmentation, refine the skin texture and boost cell renewal and collagen.
+Begin your wedding preparation a month in advance with a Carol Joy London 24 Carat Gold Facial to diminish pigmentation, brighten and illuminate, boost cell renewal, and giving the skin a radiant glow.
 In the lead-up to the big day, book waxing appointments and a gel manicure and pedicure for the finishing touch.
 Early nights are a must, and avoid alcohol to get your skin glowing for the big day!